 4) Don’t change the default settings of the Chart Data Output Sheet Number and the Formula Source Sheet Number.

--These are handy options but for now accept the default sheet#/tab position, and manually copy formulas to other sheets.
+-These are handy options but for now accept the default sheet#, and manually copy formulas to other sheets if needed.

 5) Don’t use the same-named spreadsheet study in more than one chartbook.